 Malvern is a suburban, multicultural neighbourhood in Scarborough, Toronto.
-Sitting north of the 401, it borders the Toronto Zoo to the east, Markham road to the west, and Finch avenue to the north.
-Malvern was a farming community until the 1950s, when the Canada Mortgage and Housing Corporation reconstructed the area to provide Canadians with affordable housing.
+Sitting north of the 401, it borders the Toronto Zoo to the east, Markham road to the west, and Finch Avenue to the north.
+Malvern was a farming community until the 1950s when the Canada Mortgage and Housing Corporation reconstructed the area to provide Canadians with affordable housing.
 As such, the neighbourhood consists mostly of single-family homes and schools that were built many decades ago.
-Today, Malvern has a population of over 44,000 people with more than 60 different cultures, roughly half of which from south Asian and Caribbean origin.
+Today, Malvern has a population of over 44,000 people with more than 60 different cultures, roughly half of which are of South Asian and Caribbean origin.

 Raccoons frequently break into people’s homes by pushing up on the soffits, tearing open the roof’s edge, and climbing into the ventilation.
 These are smart animals with highly dexterous paws.
 They can smell the food you keep in the house, and sense that the attic is warm by the air that escapes the vents.
 Raccoons will absolutely take advantage of a damaged roof to get inside.

 The soffits were torn off, exposing the attic to wildlife.

 Raccoons make holes like this to enter the attic inside.